History of the Collingwood Football Club: 1999: A low point

-First, the club's 13-match losing streak (rounds 17, 1998 to 7, 1999) finished, Buckley returning from a broken jaw suffered in round two on Easter Monday's loss to Carlton to pilot the side to a well celebrated win in the mud and slush of the MCG.
+First, the club's 13-match losing streak (rounds 17, 1998 to 7, 1999) finished, Buckley returning from a broken jaw suffered in round two on Easter Monday's loss to Carlton to pilot the side to a well-celebrated win in the mud and slush of the MCG.
 Buckley's return to action was heralded with four goals of his own and three Brownlow Votes, and the team overcame fellow cellar dweller Fremantle.
 If it was not for his untimely jaw injury, suffered when his head collided with Blue wingman Justin Murphy's knee, Buckley may well have won his first Brownlow Medal, finishing equal third with Blues ruckman Matthew Allan on 20 votes, eight behind overall winner Shane Crawford.

-The team, under the guidance of Shaw for the final time, produced some bright sparks in amongst the smouldering ashes of the 1990s, sparks which morphed over time into phoenixes providing hope of a bright future, in Chris Tarrant, Paul Licuria, Tarkyn Lockyer, Anthony Rocca, Nick Davis, Heath Scotland, Damien Adkins and Rupert Betheras.
+The team, under the guidance of Shaw for the final time, produced some bright sparks in amongst the smouldering ashes of the 1990s.
+These sparks which morphed over time into phoenixes providing hope of a bright future in Chris Tarrant, Paul Licuria, Tarkyn Lockyer, Anthony Rocca, Nick Davis, Heath Scotland, Damien Adkins, and Rupert Betheras.
 The eight formed the nucleus along with incoming draftees who joined the club over the next three years as part of the 2001–2003 surge back up the ladder.

-As the game farewelled Victoria Park as a league ground in the final match of the year, a damp squib of a match despite the off field staff's best efforts, the day tarred by poor weather and a Brisbane side destined for greater things.
-It also signified the end of Shaw after four years and little success, and experienced stalwarts of the decade, Monkhorst, Alex McDonald and Scott Crow, also waved into the sunset (or, in Monkhorst's case, Moorabbin at St Kilda).
+As the game farewelled Victoria Park as a league ground in the final match of the year, a damp squib of a match despite the off-field staff's best efforts, the day tarred by poor weather and a Brisbane side destined for greater things.
+It also signified the end of Shaw after four years and little success, and experienced stalwarts of the decade, Monkhorst, Alex McDonald, and Scott Crow, also waved into the sunset (or, in Monkhorst's case, Moorabbin at St Kilda).

 2000s

-The 2000s (decade) saw the rebuilding of the club with a new president, new coach and a new list of players.
-Within 2 years Collingwood had made it to a grand final ultimately making two appearances in 2002 and 2003, defeated both times by Brisbane who would ultimately win three in a row.
-The club's performance waned in the 2004–2005 seasons only to return to form again making the finals in the 2006 and 2007 seasons.
+The 2000s (decade) saw the club's rebuilding with a new president, coach, and a new list of players.
+Within two years, Collingwood had made it to a grand final, ultimately making two appearances in 2002 and 2003, defeated both times by Brisbane, who eventually won three in a row.
+The club's performance waned in the 2004–2005 seasons only to return to form, making the finals in the 2006 and 2007 seasons.